Unitary equivalences for reductive p-adic groups: Introduction

 \begin{theorem}In the Borel-Casselman equivalence $\fk R^{\one}(\CG)\cong \CH(\CG,\one_\CI)$-mod, the hermitian and unitary representations correspond, respectively. \end{theorem}

-In this theorem, the group $\CG$ is of arbitrary isogeny and not necessarily split, and we emphasize that the correspondence is functorial.
+In this theorem, the group $\CG$ is of arbitrary isogeny and not necessarily split, and we emphasize that the correspondence is via the equivalence of categories.
 The case when $\CG$ is adjoint and split over $\bF$ is in \cite{BM1,BM2}.
 In order the prove the claim, we need to extend the methods of Barbasch-Moy so that we cover extended affine (and affine graded in the sense of \cite{L1}) Hecke algebras with unequal parameters.

 Here is a first important consequence of our methods, indicative of endoscopy.
 Assume that $\CG$ is quasisplit quasisimple, and that it splits over an unramified extension of $\bF$, and $\CK$ is hyperspecial.
 (When $\CG$ is simple of adjoint type, the Deligne-Langlands-Lusztig classification for the representations in $\fk R^{\one}(\CG)$ (and more generally, for unipotent representations) is in \cite{L8}.)
 We would like to relate the unitary representations in $\fk R^\one(\CG)$ with the unitary dual of certain split endoscopic groups.
-The Langlands complex dual group $G$ is equipped with an automorphism $\tau$ of the root datum of $G$, defined by the inner class of $\CG$ (see section \ref{sec:6.4}).
-(If $\CG$ is in fact split, then $\tau$ is trivial.)
+The Langlands complex dual group $G$ is equipped with an automorphism $\tau$ of the root datum of $G$, defined by the inner class of $\CG$, see section \ref{sec:quasi}.
+If $\CG$ is in fact split, then $\tau$ is trivial.
 It is well-known that $W(\CG,A)$-conjugacy classes of unramified complex characters of $M$ are in one-to-one correspondence with $\tau$-twisted semisimple conjugacy classes in $G.$ In this correspondence, if $X$ is a subquotient of a principal series induced from an unramified character $\chi$, we refer to the corresponding twisted semisimple conjugacy class in $G$ as the infinitesimal character of $X$.
 We say that $X$ has real infinitesimal character if the corresponding semisimple class is hyperbolic modulo the center.

 Fix a semisimple elliptic element $s_e\in G.$ Let $G(s_e\tau)$ denote the centralizer of $s_e$ in $G$ under $\tau$-twisted conjugacy, a reductive group.
 When $G$ is simply-connected (so $\CG$ is adjoint), $G(s_e\tau)$ is a connected group, but not in general.
 Let $\CG(s_e\tau)$ denote the split $\bF$-form of a (possibly disconnected) group dual to $G(s_e\tau).$ There is a natural one-to-one correspondence between infinitesimal characters of $\CG$ with elliptic part $\tau$-conjugate to $s_e$ and real infinitesimal characters of $\CG(s_e\tau)$.
 Moreover, we find that the affine graded at $s_e$ Hecke algebras for $\CG$ and the affine graded at the identity Hecke algebra $\CG(s_e\tau)$ are naturally isomorphic.
 The methods of this paper then imply the following result.